jeremyclewell/resume/resume.md

 * Interface Design – Interactive and web

-  Wire-framing and comping with the user's best interests in mind.
-I focus on intuitive interaction with an emphasis on subtlety and usability rather than glitz and novelty.
+  Wireframing and comping with the user's best interests in mind.
+I focus on intuitive interaction with an emphasis on subtlty and usability rather than glitz and novelty.

 * Development – Desktop, web and mobile

-  Device agnosticism is a tenant I strongly champion, not in product, but rather in development.
-My focus is always on the finished product and getting there as cleanly as possible using the tools best suited for the job.
+  Device agnosticism is a tenant i strongly champion, not in product, but rather in development.
+I succumb to no tool worship, my focus and energy is always on the finished product and getting there as cleanly as possible using the tools best suited for the job.

 * Research and Evangelism